mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 Here is a minimal example of [registering a character device](https://github.com/cirosantilli/linux-kernel-module-cheat/blob/master/kernel_modules/character_device_create.c) and an explanation of [read, write, open, registration, and container_of](https://linux-kernel-labs.github.io/refs/heads/master/labs/device_drivers.html#implementation-of-operations)

-create another module in the same way, and copy [my](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/os/project-spec/meta-user/recipes-modules/ofblockmem/files/ofblockmem.c) module to <bmem module name>.c in the `files` folder.
+create another module in the same way, and copy [my](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/os/project-spec/meta-user/recipes-modules/ofblockmem/files/ofblockmem.c) module to `<bmem module name>.c` in the `files` folder.

-this module will create a file called `/dev/<mutex module name>_dev`.
+this module will create a file called `/dev/<bmem module name>_dev`.
 Here is an example of writing a series of commands using the append option, since in this demo, the microblaze only clears the buffer every 1 second for testing writing multiple commands to the buffer.

 The following script demonstrates successful delivery of all messages and will rotate the mirror controller 360 degrees after calibrating it with the stored sequence `1XR2`